j7hrs/Roblox-Launcher-minus-the-app-programfiles-edition/README.md

+# THIS HAS BEEN EDITED FOR THOSE WHO CAN'T RUN ROBLOXPLAYERLAUNCHER AS AN NON-ADMIN.
+IF YOU CAN RUN IT AS AN NON-ADMIN, PLEASE REFER TO THE ORIGINAL BRANCH.

 # Roblox-Launcher-minus-the-app

 A custom-made Roblox Launcher.
 Why would I keep patching Roblox's abhorrent launcher, when I can build my own!